Symbols

 - exworks, Internal DNS

-- fetch-glue, Configuring the internal name server
+- fetch-glue, Configuring the internal nameserver

 - file, Syntax